Khat: Demographics

 An estimated 5 to 10 million people globally use khat on a daily basis.
 It is grown principally by communities in the Horn of Africa and the Arabian peninsula, where khat-chewing has a long history as a social custom dating back thousands of years.

 The traditional form of khat chewing in Yemen involves only male users; khat chewing by females is less formal and less frequent.
 Researchers estimate about 70–80% of Yemenis between 16 and 50 years old chew khat, at least on occasion.
 Approximately 60–90% of male and 35% of female Yemenis chew khat daily.
 Before Yemeni unification in 1990, khat chewing was largely confined to the north-west mountains of the country, where khat grows.
 Yemenis spend an estimated 14.6 million man-hours per day chewing khat.
 Researchers have also estimated that families spend about 17% of their income on khat.

+In Ethiopia, khat is chewed by 19.5% of the population and is more commonly chewed by men than women.

 History

-According to some sources, khat was first grown in Kenya, with the explorer Sir Richard Burton suggesting the plant was later introduced to Yemen from Ethiopia in the 15th century.
-He specifically mentions the eastern city of Harar as the birthplace of the plant.

-However, amongst communities in the Horn of Africa (Djibouti, Ethiopia, Somalia) and the Arabian Peninsula, khat-chewing has a long history as a social custom dating back thousands of years.
+The inhabitants of Ifat Sultanate were the first to be recorded using khat in the 14th century by Arab historian Ibn Fadlallah al-Umari.
+The khat plant likely originated in the Horn of Africa specifically Ethiopia-Somali area, from there it spread to Kenya and the Arabian Peninsula.
+According to nineteenth century British explorer Richard Burton, khat originated in the Emirate of Harar.

-Ancient Egyptian imperial cults considered the khat plant a sacred substance, which was capable of realizing a user's divinity.
-These early Egyptians consumed the plant ceremoniously in attempts to transcend into "apotheosis" and or garner and manifest mystical experiences, systemic trances, and other metaphysical experiences rather than habitual recreational use or abuse.
-Sufis also used it to intensify their mystical experience and to facilitate a sense of union with God.
+Muslim Sufis in the surrounding areas also used it to intensify their mystical experience and to facilitate a sense of union with God.

 The earliest known documented description of khat is found in the Kitab al-Saidala fi al-Tibb كتاب الصيدلة في الطب, an 11th-century work on pharmacy and materia medica written by Abū Rayhān al-Bīrūnī, a Persian scientist and biologist.
 Unaware of its origins, al-Bīrūnī wrote that khat is:

+It is mentioned again in a 13th-century publication by the physician Naguib Ad-Din.

 In 1854, Malay author Abdullah bin Abdul Kadir noted that the custom of chewing khat was prevalent in Al Hudaydah in Yemen:

 In 1856, English writer Charles Dickens also described the custom of khat chewing in the Horn region and the adjacent Gulf territories, likening it to drinking strong green tea:

 Nowadays khat consumption is limited to East Africa and South Western Arabia.
 These countries include Djibouti, Ethiopia, Kenya, Somalia (includes Somaliland), Uganda, and Yemen.
 The author Yousif Al Zarouni writes in his book:

 Following a ban on khat in the British-governed Aden Protectorate, the Qāt Commission of Inquiry in Aden concluded: "Qāt does not create an addiction, like opium or hashish, in that those who are suddenly deprived of it, do not suffer physical consequences."